anywhichway/switchcase/README.md

 # API

-Lets start with an example:
+Let's start with an example:

 ```javascript
 let sw = switchcase({